Get 10% Discount On Orders Above $100.Use Coupon Code: OFF10

 Organization’s Mission and Vision to Theory and Model

 Health care organizations, like ProMedica Skilled Nursing and Rehabilitation (Wheaton), operate with a clear sense of direction outlined in their missions and visions.
 These elements ensure that health care facilities work toward specific goals and seek continuous growth.
 Generally, an organization’s mission describes its objectives and how it aims to achieve them, while the vision outlines the desired future position.
-This section of the paper explores the organization’s mission and vision and their connection to the chosen nursing theory and evidence-based change model.
+This section of the paper explores the organization’s mission and vision and their connection to the chosen nursing theories in practice and evidence-based practice in nursing change model.

 Mission and Vision: